-- 11.71 The use of Component-owned or leased hardware or software is limited to Component business or instruction-related activities.
-Software that has not been purchased or licensed by the Component or for which the individual user cannot demonstrate or certify purchase or license for business or instructional use may not be loaded onto Component-owned or leased computers. - 11.72 Copyright Compliance.
+11.71 The use of Component-owned or leased hardware or software is limited to Component business or instruction-related activities and incidental use (as authorized in TSUS Policy Guideline: Appropriate Use of Information Technology Resources [Appendix A-2 of these Rules and Regulations]).
+Software that has not been purchased or licensed by the Component or for which the individual user cannot demonstrate or certify purchase or license for business or instructional use may not be loaded onto Component-owned or leased computers.

+- 11.72 Copyright Compliance.
 Users of licensed software must read and comply with the license agreement.
 When a Component has contracted for a site or enterprise license, copying of the software media up to the number of licenses may be allowed, depending on the license agreement.
 The software user generally may: - (1) Make only one backup copy of the software for archival purposes.
 If the underlying license is discontinued, this copy must be destroyed. - (2) Make a copy if it is required as an essential step (and NOT AS A MERE CONVENIENCE) in installing the software on the computing equipment. - 11.73 Federal law requires compliance with the following restrictions when using software acquired by the Component: - (1) A user shall not install software on more than one computer, unless written evidence exists that the Component has purchased the software and the license gives the purchaser the right to install it.
 Should a user find such software, the user should immediately uninstall the software, remove the files from the computer, and destroy any media copies. - (2) Manuals, and other copyrighted materials, shall not be copied without specific, written permission of the publisher. - (3) Upgrading a software package does not release the software user from the terms of the original agreement, unless the software developer changes the license agreement.
 The old version of the software may not continue to be used on a different computer or be distributed for use to others. - (4) When concurrent use is allowed by the license agreement, the number of concurrent users of a local area network (LAN) version of purchased software may not exceed the number of licensed users. - 11.74 License Agreements.
 Each manufacturer includes a license agreement package with its software that details any restrictions on its use.
 Component users must comply with the vendor's license provisions regarding the use of the software, even though the individual user has not personally signed the license agreement.
 License agreements differ among the various software vendors and some may grant additional rights, such as allowing use on a portable or home computer.
 The Component shall hold the user responsible for reading, understanding and complying with provisions of the license agreement for each software package.